There’s more to these delicate strands than you’d expect.

 Then it’s time to rethink this potent spice.

 For best results, opt for saffron threads rather than powder (powdered saffron can taste medicinal and may be diluted with cheaper spices like turmeric).

 And store in a cool, dark place or in your freezer for up to 2 years.

 Don't let it get damp or you'll end up losing it all together.

 Healing with Saffron

-In Eastern medicines, too, saffron-spice played and still plays—a star role.
+In Eastern medicines too, saffron-spice played and still plays a starring role.

 Sufferers of arthritis may also find that saffron milk eases their aches and pains.

 Even Western medicine has started to take saffron seriously.

 With recent studies suggesting that it may be useful in treating cancer and heart disease, and in slowing down blindness.